JCSheeron/PLCCalibration/README.md

 --degree (optional, default value = 1) The degree polynomial to use.
 The default value of 1 creates a 1 degree, linear polynomial.

---simulate (optional) input count values are ignored, and count values are simulated from the give EU values.
-Some random 'noise' is added to the simulated count values.

 -c Create input file (optional).
 Creates a input file to be used as a template.
 Uses the file name specified with the -o or outpuFilePrefix option.